ronihogri/financial-doc-reader/steps/step1_find_BS_table/README.md

 ### <a id="figure-1-1"></a>
 ![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step1_find_BS_table/images/flow_chart_JSON_reference.png)<br>
 **Figure 1.1: Workflow overview.** For each document, text blocks containing keywords commonly found in Balance Sheet tables are extracted.
 If multiple keyword-containing text blocks are found, the "mini" <span style="white-space: nowrap;">model (gpt-4o-mini-2024-07-18)</span> is asked to identify the text block containing the Balance Sheet table and to return the index of this text block (a single integer) &ndash; this is repeated up to five times for the purpose of collecting "votes" (see the [Results](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step1_find_BS_table/README.md#results) section below).
-If three of the mini models responses are identical, this is considered the model's "majority decision".
+If three of the mini model's responses are identical, this is considered the model's "majority decision".
 If this decision "makes sense" &ndash; i.e., a single integer within the expected range, the response is considered valid and stored in the SQL database.
 Otherwise, the "large" <span style="white-space: nowrap;">model (gpt-4o-2024-08-06)</span> is asked the same question once, and its response is evaluated and stored.
 In practice, the program provided here performed the task with 100% accuracy relying exclusively on the mini model (see [Results](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step1_find_BS_table/README.md#results)).
 Brown rectangles indicate nodes where data is written to designated JSON files.

 <br>